FerretDB/FerretDB/website/blog/2023-11-20-ferretdb-releases-v1150.md

 <!--truncate-->

+FerretDB is an open source document database alternative for many MongoDB use cases, with PostgreSQL and SQLite as its database backend.

-With the new release, we've changed our artifacts naming scheme; our binaries and packages now include `linux` as part of their file names.
+With the new release of FerretDB v1.15.0, we've changed our artifacts naming scheme; our binaries and packages now include `linux` as part of their file names.
 The purpose of this is to prepare for providing artifacts for other operating systems.

 There are other enhancements and changes in this release, including enabling the use of existing PostgreSQL schema, and making it possible to use FeretDB without a state directory.